AsfandiyarQ1/UMN-BootCamp-ElkStack/README.md

 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 Specifies what to install

+- SSH into the Jump-Box-Provisioner
+- Start/Attached to the ansible docker
+- Go to /etc/ansible/roles directory and create the ELK playbook
+- Ran the Elk_Playbook.yml in that same directory
-The Elk installation playbook does the following:
+  - The Elk installation playbook does the following:

-Specifices what to install

-- Install docker.io - The Docker engine, used for running containers.
+    - Install docker.io - Installs the Docker engine, used for running containers.

     - Install python3-pip - This will install Python Software.

     - Install docker - this will install the Docker Python pip module

     - Increase Virtual Memory - This increases virtual memory in the Elk container.

     - Download and Launch Elk Docker Container - This will download and start the sepb/elk:716 container on the Elk machine.

     - Enable Docker System Service on Boot - This tells Docker to enable on boot-up.

     - Download and launch Elk docker container

+- SSH into the ELK-VM to verify the server is up and running.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.